Biden administration looks for ways to alleviate infant formula shortage - NewsBreak

 “It is not enough to simply focus on supply chain issues.
 We must examine many states’ reliance on infant formula produced by Abbott.
 We must ensure federal food safety agencies are doing their job.”

-The post Biden administration looks for ways to alleviate infant formula shortage appeared first on Tennessee Lookout .
+The post Biden administration looks for ways to alleviate infant formula shortage appeared first on Michigan Advance .